alexandrecruzdev/wikics50/entries/CSS.md

 CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.
-Edited
+Edited2